Sierra Tucson offers effective, comprehensive treatment for individuals in relapse from alcohol addiction.

 - Use supportive friends and family as resources when you feel tempted to drink.
 They can provide a listening ear as well as accountability.

-- Join a local support group such as Alcoholics Anonymous (AA) where you will meet other men and women who are facing similar challenges.
+- Join a local support group such as Alcoholics Anonymous (AA) where you will meet others who are facing similar challenges.

 - Stay in close contact with your sponsor, and if you do not have a sponsor, takes steps to seek one out.